inisqbd3189374/note/README.md

 # 2024-01-04
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that follows best practices and programming standards.
 Embrace the use of automation tools and techniques to save time and reduce repetitive tasks.
 Lastly, always be open to learning new skills and technologies, as this will keep you ahead of the curve and ready for any challenges that come your way.

+# 2024-01-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity, clarity, and correctness trump blindly pursuing efficiency early in development."

+This quote by computer scientist Donald Knuth emphasizes the importance of clear, well-structured programming over speculative performance enhancements that can often lead to more complex and bug-prone code.
+It's a principle that reminds us to prioritize good design and logical consistency before diving into optimizations, unless there's concrete evidence suggesting the need for them.